microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 In both cases, you will be prompted to confirm the removal by typing the extension name.
 Note that the removal action is **irreversible**.

-> **Note:** When you unpublish an extension, the Marketplace will remove any extension statistics.
-You may want to update your extension rather than unpublish it.
+> **Note:** When you remove an extension, the Marketplace will remove any extension statistics.
+You may want to unpublish your extension rather than remove it.

 ## Deprecating extensions